 Presets include JPG Capture (screen), RAW Capture (screen), Reduce (screen), Enlarge (screen), Print 300 ppi, and Print 600 ppi.
-The settings are ballpark figures; one size never fits all.
+These settings are of course points of departure.
 When printing, for example, if your workflow starts with capture sharpening then processing the full-sized image, you must take into account whether the image is resized before printing; if so, it will need more sharpening.
-Another option may be to pre-sharpen for the screen after resizing, then to sharpen for printing; this is probably not necessary.
+Another option may be to sharpen the image for the screen after resizing, then to sharpen it again for printing; this may or may not be useful.

 Now that you have full control over the sharpening process, consider bilinear interpolation for halo-free image reduction.
 For enlarging, bicubic smoother and Mitchell-Netravali preserve detail better, and halos are less of an issue in general.